Your Credit Score

 We sometimes use systems to make automated decisions about you or your business.
 This helps us to make sure our decisions are quick, fair, efficient and correct, based on what we know.
 Automated decisions can affect the products, services or features we may offer you now or in the future, or the price we charge for them.
 They are based on personal information that we have or that we are allowed to collect from others.

-Here are the types of automated decision we make:
+Here are the types of automated decisions we make:

-We also use customer segments from outside companies we work with, such as social networks.
-We ask them for groups of people who are similar to you, or have interests that are like yours in some ways.
+We also use customer segments from outside companies we work with, such as social media.
+We ask them for groups of people who are like you, or have interests that are like yours in some ways.
 These companies help us look for new customers who may be interested in products, services or offers that our existing customers are interested in.

 We use your personal information to help decide if your personal or business accounts may be being used for fraud or money-laundering.
 We may detect that an account is being used in ways that fraudsters work.
 Or we may notice that an account is being used in a way that is unusual for you or your business.
 If we think there is a risk of fraud, we may stop activity on the accounts or refuse access to them.